TatsuyaShirakawa/covec/README.md

-# covec (COVECtorizer)
+# covec (covectorizer: higher order extension of sgns)

-This code implements a higher order extension of Skipgram with Negative Sampling (SGNS), which is based on CP-decomposition.
+This code implements a higher order extension of Skipgram with negative sampling (SGNS), which is based on CP-decomposition.

 Likewise SGNS, covec implicitly decomposes the multivariate pointwise mutual information (MPMI) matrix: